-If not, reassessing either the candidates you’re targeting in your talent pipeline, or the package and experience you’re able to offer candidates will identify areas in which your recruitment strategy can be improved.
+If not, reassessing either the candidates you’re targeting in your talent pipeline, or the package and experience you’re able to offer candidates will identify areas in which your talent acquisition strategy can be improved.

-A successful recruitment strategy hinges on the best candidates perceiving your business as an attractive place to work.
-Being able to pull candidates towards your business as opposed to pushing a position towards them means a better likelihood of a successful cultural fit.
-To do this it’s important to build your business’s external employer brand, providing a truthful but persuasive account of your business’s values, culture and experience to help potential candidates understand what you have to offer, and to attract the people who you know will thrive in your company culture.
+A successful talent acquisition strategy hinges on the best candidates perceiving your business as an attractive place to work.
+To attract candidates it’s important to build your business’s external employer brand, providing a truthful but persuasive account of your business’s values, culture, and experience to help potential candidates understand what you have to offer and to attract the people who you know will add value to your business and thrive in your company culture.

 First, understand your company’s unique value proposition – what does your brand offer potential employees that competitors can’t?
 Once you understand your brand’s unique strengths and selling points, compare your employer brand against your talent pipeline – are you nurturing the candidates whose career aspirations match your company’s offering?

 If your employer brand is well-defined and provides an accurate reflection of your company’s culture, you’ll naturally begin to attract candidates who are a better fit for your business.

 The previous steps should provide you with a clear talent acquisition strategy that is in line with your business strategy, a strong recruitment model and offering to potential employees, and a clearly-defined employer brand.
 Knowing how to use these assets to find and nurture suitable candidates is the next step.